ssok305/animeWebSite/README.md

 # Ideas/Unable to complete:
 I wanted to add a homepage that displays recommendations for anime to the user, but I was unsuccessful when it came to some styling problems that I came across as I ran out of time to complete.

+I also wanted to add Redux to help expand the other functions.

 I wanted to include a feature that allows users to create their own profile and save animes that they liked with local storage.

 # Languages used: